Wildfire Smoke Casts Ominous Orange Glow Across Northern California

-VACAVILLE (CBS13) — Northern Californians are waking up to an apocalyptic scene outside, even those who are miles away from fire zones.
+VACAVILLE (CBS13) — Northern Californians woke up to an apocalyptic scene outside on Wednesday – even those who are miles away from fire zones.

 Driven by heavy winds, several fires exploded in size on Tuesday, including the North Complex Fire in the Plumas National Forest.
 That fire had already been burning since last month, but the wind even caused it to explode in size and prompt new evacuation orders.